 Treatment: It is recommended that you contact professional pest control.

 There are a lot of various species of beetle larvae or grubs that slightly differ in size and color.
 However, almost all of them are C-shaped.
 They also measure around 1 inch or less.
 You can find these pests in the soil.
 Grubs typically feed on the roots of your grass.
-They can also attract other creatures such as skinks, armadillos, crows, and moles since these pests typically feast on them.
+They can also attract other creatures such as skunks, armadillos, crows, and moles since these pests typically feast on them.

 Signs: Dead lawn or brown spongy patches.